Frequently Asked Questions

 How large are the classes?
 Do you have waiting lists?

-Classes limits are typically 15, but may vary with class.
+Classes limits are typically 15, but may vary with class (fiddle-making can take far fewer).
 Once a class fills, we begin a waiting list based on a first-come, first-served policy.
 Once a student makes a class change or cancels their registration, we offer their slot to the next person on the waitlist.
 We recommend registering early.

 Are there age limits for class participants?